 If Changes in authorship

-The corresponding author requests addition of extra author before publication
+The corresponding author requests addition of an extra author before publication

 ( http://publicationethics.org/files/u2/04A_Author_Add_Submitted.pdf )